 Gonzaga Middle School opened its doors in September 2016 thanks to the inspiration, compassion and generosity of Mr. Mark Chipman, Executive Chairman of True North Sports and Entertainment, Mr. Steve Chipman, President of Birchwood Automotive Group and Mr. Bob Puchniak, past Chief Financial Officer of James Richardson and Sons Limited.

 GMS was incorporated in July 2015 with three founding members including Mr. Mark Chipman as Chairperson, Mr. Bob Puchniak as Vice-Chairperson and Mr. Steve Chipman as Secretary.
 They continue to serve on the Board.
 Initially, the Board also included Fr.
 Len Altilia SJ, President of SPHS and Provincial Assistant for Secondary and Pre-Secondary Education for the Jesuits in English Canada, Mrs. Connie Yunyk, the President of St. Mary's Academy (SMA), and Mr. Tom Lussier, past Principal of St. Paul’s who was hired as the first Executive Director and Principal of GMS.
 These Board Members constituted the Working Committee prior to incorporation.
 Since then, Dr. Niigaan Sinclair, Native Studies Professor at the University of Manitoba and Dr. Jerome Cranston, then an Associate Professor, Faculty of Education, Executive Director, Student Academic Success also served on the Board of Directors.
-In November 2016, Mr. Kyle Mason, founding Executive Director of the North End Family Centre joined the Board.
-In the fall of 2018, Mr. Kevin Booth, the new President of St. Paul’s High School, Mr. Mitch Bourbonniere, Social Worker and well-known neighbourhood supporter, and Ms Tara Zajac, Executive Director of the North Point Douglas Women’s Centre were added to the Board.
-In 2020, Ms Jennifer Moncrieff, a regular GMS volunteer who has also volunteered in many other communities and boards, joined the GMS Board.
-In September 2021, Ms Jennifer Tesoro, the new President of St. Mary’s Academy joined the Board.
-We also thank her predecessor, Mrs. Connie Yunyk for her five years of service on our Board.
-In September 2023 we welcomed Mr Kevin Chief, past MLA to Point Douglas and well know community leader, to the board.
-Additional Board members may be added as needed.

 Gonzaga Middle School of Winnipeg supports children from low-income neighbourhood families to help them develop to their full potential, to break the cycle of poverty and to become leaders for the service of others through its delivery of an enhanced Manitoba Education approved curriculum in a Jesuit Nativity-model middle school education.
-It is only with the support and engagement of the local community, GMS Board and Committee members, alumni of SPHS and alumnae of SMA, the larger Winnipeg community and people of many faiths and backgrounds that GMS will thrive and serve its mission.
+It is only with the support and engagement of the local community, GMS Board and community members, alumni of SPHS and alumnae of SMA, the larger Winnipeg community and people of many faiths and backgrounds that GMS will thrive and serve its mission.

 As an independent school in Manitoba, GMS only began to receive Independent School Funding from the Province after its first three years of operation.
 Given that GMS serves low-income neighbourhood families and provides an extensive program of additional support, enrichment and resources to students without tuition, it is only through growing a broad cross-section of philanthropic support from individuals, foundations and corporations within and beyond Winnipeg that GMS’ history will continue to be written.
 Consider being part of that story – fulfilling potential – one student at a time – by making a contribution through volunteering your time or donating directly to GMS.